shiekh-asif/docs/apache-hardening.md

 last_modified_at: 2023-07-19
 last_modified_by: Mohammad_Asif
 toc: true
-title: "Apache Hardening for Faveo Security Implications"
+title: "Apache Hardening for Security Implications"
 ---
+# Apache Hardening for Security Implications
 <img alt="Apache" src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQ7ZgLOdo0TtCe4GOWoPmYEhyXY-ax2iILAzizZbFomQl-K7PNJh-i_Q8syiwIlR0Bfw1A&usqp=CAU" width="180"/>

 The web server has a crucial role in web-based applications.
 Since most of us leave it to the default configuration, it can leak sensitive data regarding the web server.